wsydney76/craft-package/README.md

 Run `craft plugin/install package` or install from settings/plugin page in the Control Panel.

-This will
+This will (if not already present)

 * create a section `Package` (handle `paPackage`).
 * create a field group `Package`.
 * create a field `Package` (handle `paPackage`).
 * create a field `Maintain Package` (handle `paMaintainPackage`)  and assigns it to the `Package` section.
 * create a `config/package.php` plugin setting file.
-* create a `config/contentoverview/package.php` page config file.

 Check logs if the installation fails.